Zooey Deschanel: Personal life

 In December 2008, Deschanel became engaged to musician Ben Gibbard, lead vocalist for Death Cab for Cutie and The Postal Service.
 They married on September 19, 2009, near Seattle, Washington.
 On November 1, 2011, they announced their separation.
 Deschanel filed for divorce on December 27, 2011, citing "irreconcilable differences".
 The divorce was finalized on December 12, 2012.

-Deschanel confirmed her engagement to film producer Jacob Pechenik in January 2015, and they married in June 2015.
-They have two children: Elsie Otter, born in July 2015, and Charlie Wolf, born in May 2017.
+Deschanel confirmed her engagement to film producer Jacob Pechenik in January 2015, and they married on June 21, 2015.
+They have two children, a daughter and a son.
+Deschanel reportedly converted to Judaism before marrying Pechenik, who is Jewish.
+On September 6, 2019, Deschanel and Pechenik announced their separation.
+Deschanel and Pechenik divorced on June 1, 2020.

-Deschanel met Property Brothers star Jonathan Scott while filming an episode of Carpool Karaoke: The Series in August 2019.
-In September 2019 Deschanel and Pechenik announced their separation, and afterward Deschanel started dating Scott.
-Deschanel and Pechenik remained separated, and divorce was finalized on June 1, 2020.
+In August 2019, Deschanel met Property Brothers star Jonathan Scott while filming an episode of Carpool Karaoke: The Series.
+On August 13, 2023, Deschanel and Scott announced their engagement at Edinburgh Castle in Scotland.

-In a 2022 interview on Dax Shepard's podcast Armchair Expert, Deschanel revealed that she was diagnosed with combined type ADHD as a child.
+In January 2025, Emily and Zooey Deschanel's childhood home in Pacific Palisades was destroyed by the January 2025 Southern California wildfires and the Palisades Fire.